 Furthermore, I will create more tutorials regarding GenerateBlocks using available blocks: Container, Grid, Headline, and Buttons.

 List of plugins to use with GenerateBlocks

-As you know Generateblocks is compatible with any WordPress themes and you can use some of the recommended plugins with GenerateBlocks that can make it more awesome.
+As you know Generateblocks is compatible with any WordPress theme and you can use some of the recommended plugins with GenerateBlocks that can make it more awesome.

-WP Show Posts – A plugin developed by the same developer (Tom Usborne) where you can insert post anywhere on the website using shortcodes.
+WP Show Posts – A plugin developed by the same developer (Tom Usborne) where you can insert posts anywhere on the website using shortcodes.

 Subscription Plugin/Form: While creating a blog, you may need to collect emails, use any free or paid Subscription plugin.
 You can also use the MailChimp Embedded code to create a subscriber box without any plugin in the GeneratePress Theme.

 WP Rocket: A premium #1 WordPress Caching plugin that can boost your website performance.
 I am currently using WP Rocket with GenerateBlocks and GeneratePress.